alk05/routing-comparison-nwm-nextgen-troute/README.md

 Change `nts` to “216”, to correspond with an 18 hour runtime.

-In the terminal, within the virtual environment, to the folder that you made at the beginning (`~git/t-route/test/Alabamatest`), call the program.

-Ex: `python3 -m nwm_routing -f -V4 alabamatest.yaml`
+In the terminal, within the virtual environment, to the folder that you made at the beginning (`~git/t-route/test/Alabamatest`), call the program, `python3 -m nwm_routing -f -V4 <filename>.yaml`.

 T-route outputs data for every five minutes of the 18 hours runtime, starting 5 minutes after the start_datetime.
 (Example output found in repository with file name "flowveldepth_2026-07-01T13:05:35.034852.parquet")